Quasibound states in the continuum in photonic-crystal-based optomechanical microcavities: Two photonic-crystal membranes

 \subsection{Single photonic-crystal membrane above a perfect mirror}

 The fabrication of the DPhoC system with its identical PhC slabs requires high precision during the etching process and growth, especially since the BIC is very sensitive to small variations between the patterning of both PhC slabs~\cite{Fitzgerald2021}.
 We can, however, make use of the mirror plane symmetry in the DPhoC system.
-Instead of having a second PhC, we imagine a single membrane at a distance $q/2$ over a perfect mirror, modelled with a perfectly magnetic conductor (PMC) boundary condition.
+Instead of having a second PhC, we imagine a single membrane at a distance $q/2$ over a perfect mirror, modeled with a perfectly magnetic conductor (PMC) boundary condition.
+Effectively, this surface mirrors the PhC membrane and distances in air.
+Thus, a distance $q/2$ to a perfect mirror corresponds to the $q$-long cavity considered before.
 As demonstrated by Refs.~\cite{hsu2013bloch,yu2021ultra}, a Fabry-Perot-type BIC can be realized in such systems.